 - The athlete warms up for 10 minutes

-- The assistant measure out a 20 metre section and marks each end with
+- The assistant measures out a 20-metre section and marks each end with

 - The assistant keeps a record of each completed lap (20m)

 - If the athlete arrives at the end of a shuttle before

 the beep, the athlete must wait for the beep and then resume running